Mesothelioma Types

 Testicular Mesothelioma – Testicles

-Mesothelioma of the testicles is extremely rare, with only a few hundred cases ever reported.
+Mesothelioma of the testicles is extremely rare, with only a few hundred cases reported.
 Doctors are unsure of the cause of this mesothelioma type but have found that this cancer most often occurs in men between the ages of 55 and 75.
 There is also no known set of symptoms for testicular mesothelioma.
-Additionally, testicular mesothelioma is so rare that there has not been a survival rate established by the American Cancer Society.
+Additionally, testicular mesothelioma is so rare that the American Cancer Society has not established a mesothelioma survival rate.

 Mesothelioma Cell Types